wix-incubator/wml/readme.md

 Enables a link.
 Passing `all` as linkId enables all links.

-If you don't specify a linkId WML will open in interactive mode.
+If you don't specify a linkId wml will open in interactive mode.

 #### disable